 The best way to master multiplication?
 Practice until it becomes second nature.
 But drill to kill is never fun for anyone.
+Plus some techniques can trigger some serious math anxiety.
 So I’ve been looking for some innovative games and fun ways to incorporate multiplication practice and I’ve found some winners!

 Top Picks for Fun Multiplication Practice